 I want to personally welcome you to PCC’s Adult Basic Education for College & Career division of Pima Community College.

-About Adult Education: For more than 45 years, PCC’s Adult Basic Education for College& Career has provided adult learners in Pima County with opportunities to increase basic skills, prepare for earning a High School Equivalency Diploma, take the GED® test, learn English-language skills, increase their civic involvement and develop the readiness skills to transition to further education, jobs and vocational training.
+About Adult Education: For more than 45 years, PCC’s Adult Basic Education for College& Career Division has provided adult learners in Pima County with opportunities to increase basic skills, prepare for earning a High School Equivalency Diploma, take the GED® test, learn English-language skills, increase their civic involvement and develop the readiness skills to transition to further education, jobs and vocational training.
 Our work is possible with state and federal, the ADE, Pima County and with the full support of PCC as well as the community collaborations with students, local governments, school districts, social service agencies, local businesses, community-based organizations and many others.

-The Adult Basic Education Program builds partnerships in education with students and the community that acknowledge and utilize the experience, wisdom and needs of adult learners.
+The Adult Basic Education Division builds partnerships in education with students and the community that acknowledge and utilize the experience, wisdom and needs of adult learners.
 Our emphasis on quality has resulted in the development of an exemplary program, recognized locally, statewide and nationally for its excellence.
 Students benefits from the services of some of the most creative, talented and dedicated adult educators in the field.

 About the Vice President: I have dedicated my career to adult basic education, and I am fully committed to leading adult basic education into its future.
 Like many in the field, I started as a part-time teacher.
 I’ve had many opportunities to learn and grow while moving into more responsible roles over 25 years in adult education.